-Mary was appointed Deputy Ombudsman in April 2014 and concurrently holds the role of Deputy Energy and Water Ombudsman.
+Mary was appointed to her current role in April 2014 and concurrently holds the role of Deputy Energy and Water Ombudsman.
 Prior to her appointment Mary worked in a number of senior executive roles in the Office, from February 2008.
-Mary has more than 30 years' experience in the public sector, including strategic and corporate leadership roles in line and accountability agencies.
+Mary has more than 30 years of experience in the public sector, including strategic and corporate leadership roles in line and accountability agencies.

-Alan Shaw Principal Assistant Ombudsman Executive Services
+Alan Shaw Senior Assistant Ombudsman Corporate Services

-Alan commenced his role as Principal Assistant Ombudsman Executive Services in June 2017.
+Alan commenced in his current role in June 2017.
 He has extensive experience in management roles and has been accountable for strategy and financial, and asset management.
 He has held a number of senior roles in the Western Australian public sector, Government Trading Enterprises and the not-for-profit sector.